Blockades of the Tolbiac center of University of Paris 1 Pantheon-Sorbonne: 2018 blockades

-Violence militants were spotted and Molotov cocktails found.
+Violent militants were spotted and Molotov cocktails found.
 An MP came to Tolbiac to discuss with the occupants but toilet paper and tomato juice were thrown on him by the occupants.
 Some occupants gave a press conference from inside the building, with a dog on the press table and with a setting which was mocked over the internet.
 A parodic Twitter account of the dog speaker was set out and received nearly 30 000 followers; it was called a "satire of (leftist) militantism".

 Some professors of history and other social sciences of Pantheon-Sorbonne approved of the occupation.
 However, the president of the university Georges Haddad denounced a capharnaum of violence, drug, sex and rave parties in the occupied Tolbiac center and asked the police to remove the occupants.
 The police first refused to do it and Macron explained that decision in a TV interview by referring to the topography of the Tolbiac centre.
 The police finally broke in in the early morning, while the occupants were sleeping.
 The police found new Molotov cocktails.
 The students had heavily vandalized the recently refurbished center; the cost of the damages was declared to be 800,000 euros (approximately 0.38% of the university's yearly budget).
 Haddad decided to file a criminal complaint.

 Tolbiac center was briefly blocked in October 2018, one student having been injured.